DamonAknuh/Project-1-ML-Street-Walking-Speed/README.md

 #### 1).
 Object Detection Proof of concept.

- One of the first stagres of this project is a simple proof of concept to get me introduced to tensorflow object detection software.
-I wanted to create and model an object to gain experience before fully diving into building this projects model.For my proof of concept model I wanted a model that would be somewhat easy to recognize, somewhat easy to find pictures for, and finally something that I could use everyday.
+ One of the first stages of this project is a simple proof of concept to get me introduced to building object detection models.
+The point of this stage is too gain experience building a model first and iron out issues before committing computation time to the project-model.
+I decided to build a model for recognizing the middle finger sign.
+I did this for a number of reasons the first being that there is a plethora of pictures for training, and secondly because I thought it would be very interesting to see working.

- For this purpose my chosen object is the vulgar middle finger gesture.
   I then set about gathering images for training the model.
-In the end I found about 105 total images for the final training model.
-Which was in the low end for the suggested range of 100-300 images.
-Training with my cpu took around ~12hours, and I stopped the model training process with an average total lost at 1.2.
-After configuring the model into the final setup, and hooking the model up to a live feed from my laptop camera I had a middle finger detector setup directly on my laptop as shown below
+In the end I found about 105 total images for the model training, and 10 additional images for validation.
+Training models should have ideally more than 100 images, and so I was in the low end for training data.
+After gathering the training data and before training you must label the middle finger in all the images and generate the tf.records.
+Training ~10000 steps with my CPU and around ~12hours.
+I stopped the model training process at an average total lost of 1.2.
+After training the model all that is left is configuring it with some tensorflow code (object_detection_tutorial.py) to detect objects from the webcam instead of image files.
+Then you have a full fledge middle finger detecting program right in your computer

  ![img-4891](https://user-images.githubusercontent.com/36031736/36290636-e6001000-12f8-11e8-9004-892dac6521c6.jpg)
+ Middle Finger Detector program.
+Can see the highlighted detected object and threshold value for the programs confidence in the detected object.

  This model was far from perfect.
-It had a lot of trouble recognizing every gesture that was made on the screen, and seem quite finnicky in the recognition.
-It also would not recognize the gesture at a lateral angle.
-For the next model I will use a larger pool of training data, and a longer training time in order to rectify errors seen with this model.
-Also possibly configuring a gpu to the training of the model could greatly inhance training time.
+It had a lot of trouble recognizing every gesture that was made on the screen, and seemed quite finnicky in the recognition.
+It also would not recognize the gesture at a lateral angle even with its training data.
+For the next model I will use a larger pool of training data, and a longer training time in order to hopefully build a more accurate model.
+Also configuring a GPU for the training process will greatly reduce the overall time of each step.

 #### 2).
 Training the "Target Acquired Model"